Salomon's ultimate freeride ski, the QST Blank

 The light blue area underfoot is made of high-density ABS material, known as "Double Sidewall Technology."
 This provides high impact resistance and contributes to improved edge grip

-performance in all snowy conditions, from powder to packed snow to undulating natural terrain.
-The QST BLANK
+112mm waist width ensures performance in all conditions on the mountain, from powder and groomed snow to undulating natural terrain.

 So, what kind of settings do Akira Sasaki and Tenran Katsuno, who use them in domestic fields, use, and what is the feeling when using them?